green-code-initiative/ecoCode-android/RULES.md

 If you are a mobile developer, you can contribute to our [Android plugin](./android-plugin/) code scanner.
 Android-specific rules relies on a multi-scope scanning, including Java source files, Xml files, Gradle files, and more generally the project structure.

-Before submitting an Android-specific SonarQube custom rule, please take a look at our [naming conventions](https://doc.rules.ecocode.io/#how-to-specify-rules).
-Idealy, take also a look at the [helpers fonctions](./android-plugin/src/main/java/io/ecocode/java/checks/helpers) we wrote to avoid doing things the hard way.

 ### 🍃 Environment

 The set of rules comes from the detailed [Energy Smells catalog](https://olegoaer.perso.univ-pau.fr/android-energy-smells/).
 3/4 of them have been already implemented in the plugin.
 Table of unimplemented rules below: